Ragdoll Cat Personality, Energy, and Social Traits

 • Long periods of rest and lounging

-They are well-suited to relaxed households and indoor living, provided they receive daily engagement.
+They are well-suited to indoor living when given daily interaction.

 • Wand toys and feather teasers